 In my opinion, the bed is just a touch too firm for most side sleepers.
 A firm model like this one can put pressure on your shoulders and hips, which could cause aches and pains down the line.
 So, most strict side sleepers would probably be better served by a softer mattress.

 On one last point, I think this mattress could suit sleepers who have a heavier body weight in the 250-300lb or more range.
 The latex and coils offer great support for heavier folks.
 Heavier sleepers may also want to check out the Saatva HD, which was built specifically with them in mind.

 Testing the Saatva Latex Hybrid Mattress

 Because measuring firmness is so subjective, I also run some specialized tests on every bed I review.
-I test out the pressure relief, motion transfer, and edge support that a mattress offers, which helps inform for whom I’d recommend the bed — plus my pros and cons!
+I test out the pressure relief, motion transfer, and edge support that a mattress offers, which helps inform who I’d recommend the bed to.
 Read on for the details.

 First up comes the pressure map test, which I use to measure pressure relief.
 The pressure map is a mat that I can roll out on top of a bed and lie down on, and it measures the amount of pressure placed on my body.
 This is important because too much pressure can be painful on your shoulders, hips, and other sensitive spots — which, of course, we want to avoid!

 Lying down on the mat creates a color-coded pressure map, ranging from blue in low-pressure areas up to red for high-pressure areas.
 Let’s dive into the results.